kadenoseen/CodeSpeak/README.md

 1. Run `npm run build` on the frontend application.
 2. Move the `build` folder into the `backend` folder
 3. Run `npm run build` on the backend to ensure typescript code is compiled
-4. Deploy with an `app.yaml` file for Google App Engine, or use own deployment of `node dist/server.js` file as entrypoint.
+4. Deploy with an `app.yaml` file for Google App Engine, or use own deployment of `node dist/server.js` as entrypoint.